Study Hinduism at the OCHS

 How to apply

 If you want to apply to our Visiting Student Programme please send an application to secretary@ochs.org.uk.
-In order to be considered for the Fall Term 2024, we need to have your application in hand before May 1st, 2024 and to be considered for the Spring Term 2025 we need your application before 1st November 2024
+In order to be considered for the Spring Term 2025, we need to have your application in hand before 15 November 2024 and to be considered for the Fall Term 2025 we need your application before 1 May, 2025

 Your application should include a motivational letter not exceeding 1 page, your CV, and a transcript of your grades from your current university programme.
 Your motivational letter should answer the following questions.
 1) Why do you want to study at the OCHS, 2) which courses you are interested in, and 3) a short description of your previous courses within Hindu Studies.
-4) If you wish to get thesis supervision you also need to include a paragraph on the topic you wish to write.
-4
+4) If you wish to get thesis supervision you also need to include a paragraph on the topic you wish to write your thesis on.

 Options for funding